The Best Cut of Meat for Pot Roast

 Beef Brisket

-While brisket is most known for barbecue recipes and typically cooked in a smoker, it makes an outstanding pot roast.
+While brisket is most known for barbecue recipes and is typically cooked in a smoker, it makes an outstanding pot roast.
 Cut from the chest, or the lower, front portion of the animal, brisket has abundant fat that works well in a roast.
 If you are feeding a family, keep in mind that compared to the chuck, brisket comes with a premium price tag.

 Other similar cuts include the flat cut, beef brisket flat half, and beef brisket point half.
+If you want to learn more about roast cuts in general, check out our blog on Know Your Roast.

 Bottom Round Roast